Bayern Munich vs PSG: Possible line-ups for the UEFA Champions League match

 PSG is a rival that tends to complicate Bayern Munich, because in fact, it is the team with which it has the most defeats, after Real Madrid; while on the PSG side, Bayern Munich is their favorite ‘victim’ in this competition.

-Despite their negative historical record, Bayern Munich have won the last three home games against PSG, as their last defeat was in 1994, when they were playing at the Olympiastadion.
+Despite their negative historical record, Bayern Munich have won the last three home games against PSG, as their last defeat was in 1994, when they played at the Olympiastadion.

-PSG enters this duel with the surprising streak of having scored at least one goal in 42 of their last 43 games in the Champions League.
+PSG comes into this duel with the surprising streak of having scored at least one goal in 42 of their last 43 Champions League games.
 The only game in which they went blank was precisely against Bayern Munich in the Champions League final in 2020.

 Bayern have 19 games without losing in the UCL, 18 of them victories, so they are 6 games behind the mark of Manchester United, who added 25 games without defeat between 2007 and 2009.